peteroupc/peteroupc.github.io/colorgen.md

 There are at least two conventions for XYZ colors:

 - In one convention ("absolute XYZ"), the Y component represents a luminance in candelas per square meter.
 - In another convention ("relative XYZ"), the three components are normalized to a reference white point and "black point", such that Y ranges from 0 for black to a known value for white.
-Specifically, the relative XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the "black point", then multiplied by a normalizing factor such as 1 or 100.
+Specifically, the relative XYZ color is the absolute XYZ color minus the "black point", then divided by the absolute-Y difference between the white point and the "black point", then multiplied by a normalizing factor such as 1 or 100.

-**Notes:**

-- In this document, unless noted otherwise, XYZ colors use a "relative XYZ" convention in which the Y component is 1 for the white point.

 In the following pseudocode&mdash;

-- `XYZFromsRGB(rgb)` converts a nonlinearized sRGB color (`xyz`) to an XYZ color,
+- `XYZFromsRGB(rgb)` converts a nonlinearized sRGB color (`xyz`) to an XYZ color, where an XYZ color with Y = 1 is the D65 white point (as is usual for sRGB),
-- `XYZTosRGB(xyz)` converts an XYZ color (`xyz`) to nonlinearized sRGB,
+- `XYZTosRGB(xyz)` converts an XYZ color (`xyz`) to nonlinearized sRGB, where an XYZ color with Y = 1 is the D65 white point,
-- `XYZFromsRGBD50(rgb)` converts a nonlinearized sRGB color (`xyz`) to an XYZ color, where the XYZ color is relative to the CIE 1931 2-degree color matching functions and the D50 illuminant (rather than those functions and the D65 illuminant, as is usually the case for sRGB), e.g., for interoperability with applications color-managed with ICC v2 profiles, and
+- `XYZFromsRGBD50(rgb)` converts a nonlinearized sRGB color (`xyz`) to an XYZ color, where an XYZ color with Y = 1 is the D50 white point, e.g., for interoperability with applications color-managed with ICC v2 profiles, and
-- `XYZTosRGBD50(xyz)` converts an XYZ color (`xyz`) to nonlinearized sRGB, where the XYZ color is relative to the 2-degree functions and D50 illuminant.
+- `XYZTosRGBD50(xyz)` converts an XYZ color (`xyz`) to nonlinearized sRGB, where an XYZ color with Y = 1 is the D50 white point.

 The pseudocode follows.